-To be considered for presentation at the 2024 annual meeting of shareholders for a Fund, shareholder proposals submitted pursuant to Rule 14a-8 under the 1934 Act must be received at the offices of that Fund, 333 West Wacker Drive, Chicago, Illinois 60606, not later than June 23, 2025.
-A shareholder wishing to provide notice in the manner prescribed by Rule 14a-4(c)(1) under the 1934 Act of a proposal submitted outside of the process of Rule 14a-8 for the Annual Meeting must, pursuant to each Fund's by-laws, submit such written notice to the Fund no earlier than July 23, 2025 and no later than August 7, 2025.
+To be considered for presentation at the 2026 annual meeting of shareholders for a Fund, shareholder proposals submitted pursuant to Rule 14a-8 under the 1934 Act must be received at the offices of that Fund, 333 West Wacker Drive, Chicago, Illinois 60606, not later than March 5, 2026.
+A shareholder wishing to provide notice in the manner prescribed by Rule 14a-4(c)(1) under the 1934 Act of a proposal submitted outside of the process of Rule 14a-8 for the Annual Meeting must, pursuant to each Fund's by-laws, submit such written notice to the Fund no earlier than April 4, 2026 and no later than April 19, 2026 for the Massachusetts Funds and no earlier than May 4, 2026 and no later than May 19, 2026 for the Minnesota Funds.
 Timely submission of a proposal does not mean that such proposal will be included in a proxy statement.

 Proposals may be presented by shareholders only if advance notice is duly submitted in accordance with applicable law and a Fund's governing documents, and the subject matter of such proposal is a matter upon which the proposing shareholder is entitled to vote.
 Each Fund's by-laws require shareholders submitting advance notices of proposals of business or nominations for election as Board Members to provide the Fund with certain information and representations about the proponent shareholder and the nominees or business being proposed.
 No shareholder proposal will be considered at any meeting of shareholders of a Fund if such proposal does not satisfy all applicable requirements set forth in the by-laws and, unless required by applicable law, no matter shall be considered at or brought before any meeting of shareholders unless such matter has been deemed a proper matter for shareholder action by the chair of the meeting, the Chief Administrative Officer of the Fund or at least sixty-six and two-thirds percent (66 2/3%) of the Fund's Board Members.
 A shareholder wishing to present a proposal of business or nomination is encouraged to carefully review the applicable Fund's by-laws.

 Copies of the by-laws of each Fund are available on the EDGAR Database on the SEC's website at www.sec.gov.